GBProductions/Factory.Solution/README.md

 #### By _**Garrett Brown**_

 ## Description
 _A program that allows Dr. Sillystringz's Factory to keep track of Engineers and Machines.
 Users can create Engineers, Machines, and assorted details.
-Users can also keep track of which Machines are assigned to which Engineers.
-Users can also edit or delete details._
+Users can also keep track of which Machines are assigned to which Engineers, and vice versa.
+Users can also edit or delete details for Engineers, or Machines._

 ### User Stories